 I spent time last week in South Carolina to celebrate my Mother’s birthday and to attend a family reunion with cousins I hadn’t seen in decades.
 Like many American families, we’re scattered around the country.
 There were 7 of us in my immediate family and we needed a place to stay.
 After a series of mishaps and no small amount of sleuthing, we ended up staying at Swaffield House on Lake Murray.
-I’d never seen this house before.

 My family travels I 95 frequently for many reasons, ranging from family to business.
 It’s a chaotic highway demanding defensive driving for survival.
 When we head to South Carolina, there’s a section of the highway that requires triple defensive driving.
 The section of I 95 between Savannah and our turnoff to I 26 is two lanes on both sides.
 That doesn’t sound like a big deal.
 It is, and South Carolina’s government should make a New Year’s resolution to fix it.
 Continue reading “New Year’s resolution South Carolina should make and keep”